 The posts are said to gauge fan reaction and signal interest at a time when corporate decisions could determine the future of DC on screen.

-With Paramount gaining momentum and Netflix facing headwinds, the future of the SnyderVerse looks brighter than ever.
+With Paramount gaining momentum and Netflix facing headwinds, the future of the SnyderVerse may hinge less on nostalgia and more on who wins the $90 billion chess match.